-36C OFF-SEASON CONDITIONING FOR SOCCER 1 unit, 3 lab hours, (Pass/No Pass) PREREQUISITE: LIMITATION ON ENROLLMENT: Performance Tryouts.
+36C OFF-SEASON CONDITIONING FOR SOCCER

+PREREQUISITE: LIMITATION ON ENROLLMENT: Performance Tryouts.

 This is a course for off-season conditioning of soccer players.
 This class is designed for students possessing the desire, ability and soccer skills necessary to compete on the intercollegiate level.
 Prospective participants should confer with the soccer coach before enrollment.
 (A, CSU, UC)